2019 Washington Nationals season: September

 The Nationals endured a difficult stretch against two more division rivals, the New York Mets and the Atlanta Braves.
 Joe Ross started the series opener against New York on September 2, but still showing signs of discomfort after exiting early in his previous start with an injury, Ross allowed seven runs and didn't make it out of the fourth inning.
 Noah Syndergaard kept the Nationals off the board for seven innings, and despite a three-run home run in the ninth inning by former Met Asdrúbal Cabrera, the Mets won easily.
 The second game in the series was trending the same way, especially after left-handed reliever Roenis Elías gave up two home runs to left-handed batters, then after shortstop Trea Turner appeared to forget the number of outs, throwing to first base instead of second on a routine double play ball with one out in the top of the ninth inning, and reliever Daniel Hudson proceeded to give up four more runs as the inning continued.
 But with the Mets leading 10-4, the Nationals put together a rally against Mets relievers Paul Sewald, Luis Avilán, and Edwin Díaz in the bottom of the ninth.
 Center fielder Víctor Robles singled and then scored on a Turner double to the wall.
 Cabrera, Anthony Rendon, and Juan Soto singled.
 Zimmerman, pinch-hitting against Díaz, doubled over the head of right fielder Michael Conforto to make the score 10-8 and bring up catcher Kurt Suzuki as the potential winning run.
 Suzuki worked the count full against Díaz and then unloaded on a 100 mph fastball, pulling it into deep left field for a walk-off three-run home run.
 It was the largest ninth-inning comeback by any team in the 2019 Major League Baseball season.
 After the big comeback win, however, the Nationals struggled.
-On September 4, they selected the contract of right-handed reliever Aaron Barrett—a former major league staple with the Nationals in the 2014 and 2015 seasons before his career was derailed by injury, who had spent the season as the closer for Class-AA Harrisburg.
+On September 4, they selected the contract of right-handed reliever Aaron Barrett—a former major league staple with the Nationals in the 2014 and 2015 seasons before his career was derailed by injury, who had spent the season as the closer for Double-A Harrisburg.
 But that day, they dropped the rubber game in the three-game series to New York.
 Starter Aníbal Sánchez was dealt his first loss in nearly four months, giving up seven runs in five innings.
 The Nationals lost 12 of 19 head-to head matchups with the Mets in 2019, by far their worst record against any team.